Does Car Insurance Cover Basic Maintenance?

 What's the Difference Between a Covered Repair and a Maintenance Issue?

 A covered repair stems from a sudden, accidental event.
-A maintenance issue is damage that built up over time through normal use or neglect.
+A maintenance issue is damage that has built up over time through normal use or neglect.
 If your oil pan cracked because a collision bent the chassis, collision coverage may pay for the repair.
 If the engine seized because oil wasn't changed for 15,000 miles, that's a maintenance issue and won't be covered.

 Maintenance records shift the outcome in your favor.
 Receipts from oil changes, tire rotations and brake services show the vehicle was properly cared for before a covered event.
 National chains like Jiffy Lube and Firestone keep digital service histories you can print on request.